 You’ve probably heard the buzz about bitcoin in the last few months.
 The price is up or down, websites hacked, millions made and vanished.
 It’s all very intriguing, but what exactly is bitcoin?

-The answer is complicated, because bitcoin is a lot of things.
-According the the bitcoin.org website, “Bitcoin is an innovative payment network and a new kind of money.”
+The answer is complicated because bitcoin is a lot of things.
+According to the bitcoin.org website, “Bitcoin is an innovative payment network and a new kind of money.”
 Let’s break this down and look at what exactly bitcoin is.

 With the advent of banks and cheques, and more recently debit cards and online banking, most of our money exchanges don’t involve any physical cash.
 In fact, if the dollar was being invented today, would it really make sense to print physical bills?

 Bitcoin is that new start.
 There are no physical bills but rather a public ledger of who has which bitcoins.
 And here’s the kick: there will only ever be 21 million bitcoins.